swiss-ai-center/a-guide-to-mlops/docs/setup.md

     sudo apt install python3.13 python3.13-venv unzip
     ```

-    !!! tip "Why Python 3.13?"
+    !!! tip "Python 3.13 not available?"

-        Recent Ubuntu releases ship a newer Python version (3.14) by default, but this
-        guide explicitly requires Python 3.13 for framework compatibility.
-If
-        `python3.13` is not packaged for your Ubuntu release, use the
+        If `python3.13` is not packaged for your Ubuntu release, use the
         [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa):

         ```sh